SergiosSinanis/42-Paris-Bootcamp-September-2024/README.md

 License
 This repository is for educational purposes and reflects my personal work and growth during the 42 Piscine.
 Please refrain from using it as a direct reference for other Piscine submissions to respect the 42 School's values of learning through experience.

-Happy coding, and thanks for checking out my 42 Piscine projects!
+Have fun and thanks for checking out my 42 Piscine projects!